 Thriving teams allow and respect differences

-Another way to get started is to listen to Mary Ann Baynton, Workplace Relations Specialist, speaking about building thriving teams below.
-Here, Baynton talks about how leaders can build strong, cohesive and successful teams that work together through challenging times as well as ‘business as usual’.
-The video is a good reminder that a leader does not have to be mental health expert to talk to staff and create positive workplace cultures, but just someone who respects and allows differences to be present in a team.
+Another way to get started is to listen to Mary Ann Baynton speaking about building thriving teams.
+Baynton talks about how leaders can build strong, cohesive and successful teams that work together.
+This includes through challenging times as well as ‘business as usual’.
+The video is a good reminder that a leader does not have to be mental health expert to talk to staff and create positive workplace cultures.
+They just have to be someone who respects and allows differences to be present in a team.

 Everyone has the right to feel welcomed and respected at work.
-Making a commitment to treat everyone at work respectfully and kindly, and sharing this commitment with your colleagues, is a great place to start.
+Making a commitment to treat everyone respectfully and kindly, and sharing this commitment, is a great place to start.